wangyuxin87/PERT/README.md

 # PERT
-The offical implementation of [What is the Real Need for Scene Text Removal?
+The offical implementation of PERT: [What is the Real Need for Scene Text Removal?
 Exploring the Background Integrity and Erasure Exhaustivity Properties](https://ieeexplore.ieee.org/document/10214243) (TIP2023).
+PERT progressively erases the text region with a balanced multi-stage erasure and Region-base Modification Strategy.
+The model is simple to implementation and can be easily developed.

 # News
 10/8 The model is released \